jbochenek/RepData_PeerAssessment1/PA1_template.md

 There are 2304 rows with N/A

-### -Devise a strategy for filling in all of the missing values in the dataset.
+### \*Devise a strategy for filling in all of the missing values in the dataset.
 This will fill with the appropriate means from a similar interval time, rather than the mean of the daily activity.
 Both are valid methods when dealing with missing values.

-### -Create a new dataset that is equal to the original dataset but with the missing data filled in.
+### \*Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ``` r
 no.na.act <- act